nbgrp/singlea/docs/bundles/singlea.md

 generated for each application and each of them provides only the data necessary for this application.
 The simplest and commonly used way is to use JWT ([JSON Web Token](https://tools.ietf.org/html/rfc7519)), which allows passing user data encoded directly in the token.
-Further will be described this type of user tokens.
+This type of user tokens will be described below.

 !!! note ""

     Besides, you can create your own implementation of the [Tokenization Feature](../features/tokenization.md), which will generate tokens by your logic.
-For example, as a token you can use a unique key that allows a client application to get user data from any shared storage where the SingelA server put this data during the token generation request.
+For example, as a token you can use a unique key that allows a client application to get user data from some shared storage where the SingelA server puts the data during the token generation request.

-The SingleA project includes the [JWT Bundle](jwt.md) (package `nbgrp/singlea-jwt`) for generating user tokens in the JWT format.
+The SingleA project includes the [JWT bundle](jwt.md) (package `nbgrp/singlea-jwt`) for generating user tokens in the JWT format.
 It allows transmitting user data as a part of the JWT payload using of mandatory signature ([RFC 7515](https://www.rfc-editor.org/rfc/rfc7515.html): "JSON Web Signature (JWS)") to prevent data forgery and optional encryption ([RFC 7516](https://www.rfc-editor.org/rfc/rfc7516.html): "JSON Web Encryption (JWE)") to prevent sensitive data leaks.

-A token can have a lifetime that allows proxy servers and the client application to cache it.
+The token can have a lifetime that allows proxy servers and the client application to cache it.
 This leads to reduce the SingleA server load and solve the performance problem.
-It is especially actual when the Payload Fetcher is used (see below).
+It is especially actual when the Payload Fetcher feature is used (see below).

-When registering the client, the `token` parameters set can contain a user claims list — names of [user attributes](#user-attributes) which must be included in the token payload (see [Client Registration > Request Parameters](jwt.md#request-parameters) for more details about `token` parameters).
+When registering a client, the `token` parameters set can contain a user claims list — names of [user attributes](#user-attributes) which must be included in the token payload (see [Client Registration > Request Parameters](jwt.md#request-parameters) for more details about the `token` parameters).
 But there are cases when this data is not enough, and it is necessary to add some extra data that is known only to an external service (e.g. data based on some business-specific logic).
-In this case it is possible to use the [Payload Fetcher](../features/payload-fetcher.md) feature, which allow the SingleA server to make an additional HTTP request to an external service with transmitting there a set of user attributes and getting as a response additional data that must be merged into a final token payload.
+In this case it is possible to use the [Payload Fetcher](../features/payload-fetcher.md) feature, which allows the SingleA server to send an additional HTTP request to an external service with transmitting there a set of user attributes and getting as a response additional data that should be merged into a final token payload.

 The SingleA project contains 2 implementations of the Payload Fetcher feature:

 * [JSON Fetcher](json-fetcher.md) — getting user data via simple POST request with transmitting data without any protection (as clear text).
-It is acceptable when you are absolutely sure of the security of the communication channel between the SingleA server and the service the request sent to.
+It is acceptable when you are absolutely sure of the security of the communication channel between the SingleA server and the service to which the request will be sent.
 * [JWT Fetcher](jwt-fetcher.md) — data transmitting as a part of a JWT payload with using mandatory signature (JWS) and optional encryption (both of request and response data).